-Sodium Iodide [131I] Therapy Capsules are supplied for oral administration as pale yellow gelatin capsules containing sodium iodide [131I] solution adsorbed on an inert filler (di-sodium hydrogen phosphate).
+Sodium Iodide [131] Therapy Capsules are supplied for oral administration as pale yellow gelatin capsules containing sodium iodide [131] solution adsorbed on an inert filler (di-sodium hydrogen phosphate).
 A range of iodine-131 content is available, from 50 MBq to 6000 MBq at the time of calibration at 0900 hrs (Sydney time) each Monday.

 Each capsule is contained in a glass serum vial sealed with a rubber stopper and red aluminium seal.
 The vial is in turn contained in an appropriate lead container.
-A special lead shielded decapping pot and decapping pliers are supplied free with the initial order.
+Decapping pliers can be supplied free of charge with the initial order.